-ERSTE Foundation currently holds 20.13% in the stock of Erste Group Bank AG, one of the largest financial services providers in Central and South Eastern Europe.
+ERSTE Foundation currently controls directly and indirectly 23,65 % in the stock of Erste Group Bank AG, one of the largest financial services providers in Central and South Eastern Europe.
 ERSTE Foundation invests its dividend revenue in the development of societies in Austria, Central and South Eastern Europe: it supports social participation and civil-society engagement, it brings people together and disseminates knowledge of the recent history of this region that has been undergoing dramatic change since 1989.

 The funds used by ERSTE Foundation for project work can be classified as either funding of project partners, i.e., payments to non-profit organisations for the implementation of projects or direct project expenses, i.e., costs incurred by ERSTE Foundation for the research, development and implementation of projects in the frame of its 3 programmes Social Development, Europe and Culture.
 In 2006, ERSTE Foundation provided the nominal capital for the founding of Zweite Sparkasse, the bank for the unbankable, and in 2008/2009 of good.bee, an initiative to overcome financial exclusion.
 These were extraordinary expenditures, which are not incurred on a regular basis.
 The charts below give you more information on how ERSTE Foundation uses its funds for project work.

 With the exception of 2006, when a substantial part of total expenditure was invested in the establishment of Zweite Sparkasse, the funding of project partners made up for the vast majority of total expenditure.

 For the whole period 2005-2012, about 70% of ERSTE Foundation’s funds were paid to non-profit organisations for the implementation of projects, while direct project expenses accounted for about 17% of total expenditure.

 In total, start-up financing for Zweite Sparkasse and good.bee made up for about 13% of total expenditure in the period 2005-2012.